UMWEDU/umw-commencement-sync/_pages/commencement-at-umw.md

 ID: 121
 post_title: Commencement at UMW
 author: UMW
-post_date: 2014-08-15 18:35:34
 post_excerpt: ""
 layout: page
 permalink: http://www.umw.edu/commencement/
 published: true
-wpcf-home-page-grid-inclusion:
-  - "0"
-yst_prominent_words_version:
-  - "1"
+post_date: 2014-08-15 18:35:34
 ---
-Graduate Commencement takes place on Friday, May 12, 2017 and Undergraduate Commencement takes place on Saturday, May 13, 2017.
+Graduate Commencement takes place on Friday, May 11, 2018 and Undergraduate Commencement takes place on Saturday, May 12, 2018.
 Commencement is a formal event celebrating students who are graduating.
 Most students take part in Commencement, but participation is not required in order to graduate.

 Everything you and your guests will need know for the weekend - <a title="Commencement Schedules" href="/commencement/schedule/">schedules</a>, <a title="campus maps and driving directions" href="/visitors/">campus map and driving directions</a>, parking, seating, disability services, event streaming and more can be found here.
 If you have specific questions please contact the following individuals:
 <ul>